Norwich, Connecticut: Transportation

 Local public transportation in Norwich is provided by Southeast Area Transit (SEAT).
 The main bus hub, the Norwich Transportation Center, is located on Holly Hock Island next to the downtown area.
 This station is also served by the Windham Region Transit District with service to and from Willimantic, CT.
 Norwich is also served by the Northeastern Connecticut Transit District with service to and from Putnam, CT.

-Historically, the city held a railroad stop at its downtown station, which is now in use as an office for The Norwich Bulletin.
+Historically, the city held a railroad stop at its downtown station, which at one time was an office for The Norwich Bulletin.
 In the past, the city was served by the Norwich and Worcester Railroad, which today is still operated as a freight railroad, the Providence and Worcester Railroad.

 The nearest passenger rail station to Norwich is New London Union Station in New London, CT.
 The nearest options for air travel are Bradley International Airport in Windsor Locks, CT, and Rhode Island T. F. Green International Airport in Providence, RI.
 Both of which are located 55–65 minutes away by vehicle.
 Up until the mid-2000s, there was a closer airport with commercial air service, Groton-New London Airport.

 In recent years, there have been discussions and proposals involving restoring passenger rail service to Norwich along the New England Central Railroad, providing service from New London, CT, through Norwich up to Brattleboro, VT.
 The most recent and ongoing proposal is the Central Corridor Rail Line.